opentracing/opentracing-cpp/docs/usage.md

 #endif
 ```

-By creating the `Tracer` typedef, we can now rely on the the GenericTracer interface,
+By creating the `Tracer` typedef, we can now rely on the GenericTracer interface,
 but avoid knowing any of the explicit implementation details in client code.

 The `Tracer` exposes a number of public typedefs which make it easier to create our
 types:

-    * `Tracer::Span`             - Interface to Span objects
+ - `Tracer::Span`             - Interface to Span objects
-    * `Tracer::SpanContext`      - Interface to SpanContext objects
+ - `Tracer::SpanContext`      - Interface to SpanContext objects
-    * `Tracer::SpanOptions`      - Interface to SpanOptions objects
+ - `Tracer::SpanOptions`      - Interface to SpanOptions objects
-    * `Tracer::SpanGuard`        - RAII Wrappers for Spans
+ - `Tracer::SpanGuard`        - RAII Wrappers for Spans
-    * `Tracer::SpanOptionsGuard` - RAII Wrappers for SpanOptions
+ - `Tracer::SpanOptionsGuard` - RAII Wrappers for SpanOptions
-    * `Tracer::SpanContextGuard` - RAII Wrappers for SpanContexts
+ - `Tracer::SpanContextGuard` - RAII Wrappers for SpanContexts

 Our theoretical "ACME Inc." organization can use these type names to instrument their applications.
 The `Tracer` typedef is not standardized, but it is recommended.
 The rest of the documentation